 6. Japanese Toilet Paper

-Please take care to check the area around the toilet, and don't forget to flush it, so that it can be used by the next person.
+Please check the area around the toilet for anything you may have dropped, and don't forget to flush it so that it can be used by the next person.

 You can use the washlet by accessing the control buttons on the side of the toilet itself.
 If the control pad is not set on the toilet, you can use the remote control pad on the wall.
 The pictures below show the different functions of each button.